 Can you make a whistle out of bamboo?

 Learning to create something with your hands like bamboo whistles, can be one of the greatest educational lessons.
 Setting a goal, overcoming obstacles, and developing a sound that can irritate your mother is all it takes to succeed in whistle-making.
 Grayson loves to work with his hands.
 He is always building, figuring, and crafting something that requires a saw and sharp objects.
 After a discussion with his aunt about what to do with the remaining wood from a branch after he finishes a slingshot, the idea of crafting whistles began.

-Grayson dug up from the closet floor all the whistles he and his brother have collected over the years to study the holes and reed placement.
-What were they made of and which ones worked better?
+Grayson dug up from the closet floor all the whistles he and his brother had collected over the years to study the holes and reed placement.
+What were they made of, and which ones worked better?

 These are the tools you will need.

 a round metal file the size of a pencil

 Grayson starts by cutting near a joint in the bamboo to have one solid end and one open end.

 Next, he carved a slanted opening for the air escape.